Colorful Vector Balancing: The Case of the Maximum Norm

 \section{The Case of the Maximum Norm}

 To prove Theorem~\ref{InfinityThm}, we need to show that the vertex approximation property (the analogue of Proposition~\ref{Euclidean}) holds for the maximum norm.
 This result for the original vector balancing problem is due to Spencer~\cite{Sp85} and, independently, Gluskin~\cite{Gl89}.
+As in the original vector balancing problem, the challenge is to remove the $\sqrt{\ln d}$ factor.
 Note that, unlike in the Euclidean case, we need to set an upper bound on the total cardinality of the vector systems.

 \begin{prop}[Colorful vertex approximation in Maximum norm] Given a collection of $k$ vector families $U=\{U_1,\dots,U_k\}$ in $B_\infty^d$ satisfying $m:=|U_1|+\cdots+|U_k|\leq 2d$, and an arbitrary point $\lambda\in\Delta_U$, there exists a selection vector $\mu\in \Delta_U$ such that $\|U\lambda-U\mu\|_\infty\leq C\sqrt{d}$ for a universal constant $C>0$. \end{prop}